Skip to main content

 But so too is the cost of petrol and diesel

-- New customer energy deals are slowly returning to the UK market.
+• New customer energy deals are steadily returning to the UK market.

-- However, there are still variable tariffs in the marketplace for electric vehicle drivers with a home charger.
-Which means EV owners can still benefit from kWh prices as low as 7.5p for overnight charging.
-To put this figure into context a good benchmark for an efficient EV is 3 miles per kWh, which means a 7.5p / kWh tariff works out at only 2 pence per mile.
+• However, variable tariffs remain available for electric vehicle drivers with home chargers.
+This means EV owners can still access overnight electricity rates as low as 9p per kilowatt-hour.
+To put this into perspective, a typical efficient EV achieves around 3 miles per kilowatt-hour, which means a 9p per kilowatt-hour tariff works out to just 3p per mile.
+This is significantly cheaper than running a petrol or diesel vehicle.

 Additionally, more employers are providing workplace charging options, sometimes free or subsidised, which reduces refuelling costs.
 And there are also other options such as household solar arrays which converts sunshine into electricity.